|WheelInputEvent (const InputEvent &event)|

 Constructs a wheel input even from the given parameters.

-[in] instance The instance for which this event occured. [in] time_stamp A
+[in] instance The instance for which this event occurred. [in] time_stamp A

 [in] modifiers A bit field combination of the